apache/flink/docs/concepts/flink-architecture.md

 ## Self-contained Flink Applications

-When you want to do something like event-driven applications, it doesn’t make sense that you have to think about and manage clusters.
-So, there are efforts in the community towards enabling _Flink-as-a-Library_ in the future.
+When you want to create and deploy something like an event-driven application, it doesn’t make sense that you have to think about and manage a cluster.
+So, there are efforts in the community towards fully enabling _Flink-as-a-Library_ in the future.

 The idea is that deploying a Flink Application becomes as easy as starting a
-process: Flink would be as any other library which you add to your application and does not affect how you deploy it.
-If you want to deploy such an application, it simply starts a set of processes which connect to each other, figure out their roles (e.g. JobManager, TaskManager) and execute the application in a distributed, parallel way.
-If the application cannot keep up with the workload, you simply start some new processes to rescale.
+process: Flink would be like any other library which you add to your application, with no effect on how you deploy it.
+When you want to deploy such an application, it simply starts a set of processes which connect to each other, figure out their roles (e.g. JobManager, TaskManager) and execute the application in a distributed, parallel way.
+If the application cannot keep up with the workload, Flink automatically starts new processes to rescale (i.e. auto-scaling).

 {% top %}